MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepSetupWindowsAndConfigMgr.md

 ```

 ### -WhatIf

 Shows what would happen if the cmdlet runs.
-The cmdlet isn't run.
+The cmdlet doesn't run.

 ```yaml
 Type: SwitchParameter